delzac/cntkx/README.md

 ## News
+***2020-03-29.***
+#### Added `adaptive_robust_barron_loss` and `sample_with_bias`
+`adaptive_robust_barron_loss` is a generalisation for generalization of the Cauchy/Lorentzian, Geman-McClure, Welsch/Leclerc, generalized Charbonnier, Charbonnier/pseudo-Huber/L1-L2, and L2 loss functions.

+Can be used as a drop-in replacement in any regression task that you have.

+For more details, please refer to [A General and Adaptive Robust Loss Function](https://arxiv.org/abs/1701.03077), Jonathan T. Barron, It is the Best Paper Award Finalist in CVPR 2019.

+Implemented `sample_with_bias` to sample more likely classes as a replacement for `sample_top_k` which cannot be used inside a `UnfoldFrom`

 ***2020-02-11.***
 #### Added `Boom`
 Boom layer from SHA-RNN by S. Merity creator of QRNN.
 Alternative to PositionwiseFeedForward.
 Serves the same function as